-100 Dog custom shapes for Photoshop CC CS2 CS1 CS5 CS6 CS4 CS3 Elements PSP GIMP Painter etc includes basic, barking, snarling dog shapes, different breeds, looking / staring, sketched, wagging tails, silhouettes, scratchy and more
+100 Dog custom shapes for Photoshop CC CS2 CS1 CS5 CS6 CS4 CS3 Elements PSP GIMP Painter etc includes basic, barking, snarling, different breeds, looking / staring, sketched, wagging tails, silhouettes, scratchy and more

 Set comes in CSH file format for ease of use and also EPS format (you can use those in many other applications).
 They can be combined, re-colored, modified, exported, effects applied, used as masks, used as selections and more.
 You can also export them to other formats such as PNG and TIFF

 Commercial use, royalty free.
 All can be used in 1000s of your projects such as books, leaflets, parts of logos, kits, shoes, fashions, adverts, items for sale and much more.

 On buying the dog shapes for Photoshop, you receive the CSH presets along with the documentation and gallery and serial.